aneesamjad2001/aneesamjad2001/README.md

 I’m a graduate student in the [**Master of Science in Computational Analysis and Public Policy**](https://capp.uchicago.edu/) program at the **University of Chicago**, where I work at the intersection of data science, public policy, and technology for social impact.

-My work focuses on using data, machine learning, and software tools to understand real-world problems — from education access and environmental policy to public-sector labor markets, behavioral research, and urban risk prediction.
+My work focuses on using data, machine learning, and software tools to understand real-world problems, from education access and environmental policy to public-sector labor markets, behavioral research, and urban risk prediction.

 Before coming to UChicago, I worked across research, data science, and analytics roles in Pakistan, where I built models, dashboards, data pipelines, and policy-facing tools using large administrative, survey, environmental, and geospatial datasets.